bioinformaticsdotca/10_Simple_Rules/rule_6.md

 # Learning Objectives

+Be able to:

-* Importance of individual repos for each workshop
+* Understand the importance of individual repos for each workshop
 * Set up your workshop repo
 * Create content for your workshop

 # Why Using Individual Repos for Each Workshop is Important

-You may offer the same workshop every year (or multiple times a year) and the content for that workshop might change subtly (for example a different instructor but the same content) or the content might change drastically (for example shift to different software or pipeline).
+You may offer the same workshop every year (or multiple times a year) and the content for that workshop might change subtly (eg a different instructor but the same content) or the content might change drastically (eg shift to different software or pipeline).
 In both cases, you want past students to be able to access the content they were taught but you also want new students to access the most up-to-date content.
 You could simply create a new directory in your repo for each time you offer a workshop but this gets very messy very quickly and when students download or clone your repo it's difficult for them to determine which workshop they might have taken.
 The size of your repo also becomes rather large if you offer multiple workshops a year.

 Creating a separate repo each time you offer a workshop: